 The Obesity Action Coalition (OAC) knows that there is a lot of information available right now regarding COVID-19 (Coronavirus).
-Throughout the past few weeks, we’ve answered numerous questions regarding COVID-19, such as “How does COVID-19 impact someone with obesity?”
-“I have obesity, and I want to know if I am at a higher risk to catch COVID-19?” and more.
+Throughout the pandemic, we’ve answered numerous questions regarding COVID-19 and obesity, such as “How does COVID-19 impact someone with obesity?”
+“I have obesity – do I have an increased risk of getting sick?” and more.
 The OAC has consulted with our medical team of experts and has some important information for you regarding COVID-19 and obesity:

 What is COVID-19?